Mooring payments are due 4/15/17!

 City of New Bedford Planning Office

 The Planning Office is responsible for providing sound, unbiased planning practices, resulting in the implementation of short and long-term plans and policies for the City of New Bedford.
 The Planning Office administers the local and state regulations regarding land use and land reuse, oversees the site plan review process for construction projects and reviews proposed signage for compliance with the city's sign ordinance.
-The HDC maintains a close relationship with the Planning Office in order to implement the city’s vision for future waterfront development.
+The NBPA maintains a close relationship with the Planning Office in order to implement the city’s vision for future waterfront development.
 The HDC coordinates closely with the Planning Office when implementing development projects.

 MA Office of Travel & Tourism

-The HDC works with the Massachusetts Office of Travel & Tourism (MOTT) to promote New Bedford as a visitor friendly destination.
+The NBPA works with the Massachusetts Office of Travel & Tourism (MOTT) to promote New Bedford as a visitor friendly destination.
 The HDC actively welcomes tour groups, cruise ships, recreational boaters, ferry passengers and tourists and works tirelessly to accommodate their needs.

 New Bedford Parks & Recreation Department

-The HDC coordinates with the New Bedford Parks and Recreation Department in regards to the multiple park assets along waterfront.
+The NBPA coordinates with the New Bedford Parks and Recreation Department in regards to the multiple park assets along waterfront.
 The HDC maintains a good working relationship with the Department in order to ensure that the city’s shared vision for its parks is implemented consistently.
 Specifically, the HDC controls the boat ramps that abut waterfront parkland.

 The MA Office of Coastal Zone Management